 Whether you decide to rent or own your child’s instrument, you will find it does not come cheap.
 Caring for the instrument properly is essential to protect your investment.
 Music lessons teach your child to be responsible for cleaning, caring for, and storing their instrument properly.
 The habits kids learn in music lessons can translate into increased responsibility for their school supplies, homework, and even their actions.

-Consider music as a summer enrichment activity which can prepare your child succeed in the classroom when the next school year rolls around.
+Consider music as a summer enrichment activity which can prepare your child to succeed in the classroom when the next school year rolls around.
 There are options for every budget and level of experience, so do some exploring and what might interest your child!
-Search for music lessons or Find summer music camps near you at ActivityHero.
+Find summer music camps near you at ActivityHero.